Home / Blog / What is Hermes Agent? A plain-English explanation

 Persistent memory: how it actually works

-Skill Documents are a specific artifact type: structured summaries of how to approach a class of task, built up from the agent's experience doing that task.
-When Hermes successfully writes a web scraper for a particular kind of site, it can synthesize what it learned into a Skill Document it can reference on the next similar task.
-Over time, this means the agent gets faster and requires less handholding on familiar problem types.
+Hermes uses a layered memory architecture.
+Short-term context works like any language model — a window of recent conversation and task history the model can see during a session.
+The longer-term memory is different.
+Skill Documents are structured summaries of how to approach a class of task, built from the agent's experience doing that task.
+When Hermes successfully writes a web scraper for a particular kind of site, it synthesizes what it learned into a Skill Document it references on the next similar task.
+Over time, the agent gets faster and requires less handholding on familiar problem types.

-The user model is a separate layer: a structured representation of who you are, what you care about, your technical background, your preferred communication style, and context about the projects you are working on.
+The user model is a separate layer: a structured representation of who you are, your technical background, your preferred communication style, and context about your projects.
 This is what lets the agent respond appropriately without you re-explaining yourself every session.
+None of this persists if the agent has nowhere to store it — running locally ties memory to your machine.
+Running on a managed server means the memory persists independently of your local environment.

 The infrastructure problem

 Hermes is designed to run on a server — a VPS, a dedicated machine, a Docker container, or a cloud VM.
-The installation process requires Linux familiarity, Docker, and some comfort configuring networking (at minimum, you need to set up how you access the agent's web interface from outside the server).
-On Hetzner's CX22 instance at €4/month, this is technically cheap.
-But it takes 4-8 hours to set up correctly the first time, and it requires maintenance when updates break things.
+The installation requires Linux familiarity, Docker, and some comfort configuring networking.
+On Hetzner's CX22 at €4/month, it is technically cheap.
+But it takes 4-8 hours to set up correctly the first time and requires maintenance when updates break things.
+This is not a criticism — Hermes is an open-source tool built for developers, and the infrastructure complexity is appropriate for what it is.

 Model agnosticism is worth noting

-Despite being called Hermes Agent, the framework is not tied to Nous Research's models.
+Despite the name, the framework is not tied to Nous Research's models.
 It supports 400+ models through providers including OpenRouter (300+ models from 60+ providers), Anthropic (Claude Haiku 4.5, Sonnet 4.6, Opus 4.6), OpenAI (GPT-5, GPT-5.4, GPT-5 mini), and Ollama for local models.
-The Hermes model family is trained using Nous Research's Atropos reinforcement learning framework specifically for tool-calling accuracy, making it a strong default — but Claude Sonnet 4.6 and GPT-5.4 are both in regular use among the community.
+The Hermes model family is trained specifically for tool-calling accuracy and is a strong default — but Claude Sonnet 4.6 and GPT-5.4 are both in regular community use.
+You bring your API key, point the agent at your preferred model, and the framework handles the rest.

 Who should use it

-It is not the right tool for someone who wants a polished no-code product.
-The setup requires some technical comfort, and getting reliable automation requires writing good initial instructions.
-But the ceiling is high: once an agent is configured well, it genuinely produces useful work without ongoing supervision.
+Not the right tool for someone who wants a polished no-code product.
+Setup requires technical comfort and reliable automation requires writing good initial instructions.
+The ceiling is high: once configured well, Hermes genuinely produces useful work without ongoing supervision.
+If you have thought about hiring a virtual assistant for operational work and resisted because of coordination overhead, Hermes is worth looking at seriously.

 Common questions